Saudi Arabia confirms sends aircraft to Turkey for IS fight

 "What is present now is aircraft that are part of the Saudi Arabian forces," Assiri said in response to a question on whether ground troops were included.

-Saudi Arabia has resumed its participation in air strikes against Islamic State in recent weeks and U.S. Defence Secretary Ash Carter on Thursday welcomed its commitment to expand its role.
+Saudi Arabia has resumed its participation in air strikes against Islamic State in recent weeks and U.S. Defense Secretary Ash Carter on Thursday welcomed its commitment to expand its role.

 Turkish Foreign Minister Mevlut Cavusoglu told the Yeni Safak newspaper on Saturday that Saudi Arabia had carried out inspections at the air base in preparation to sending aircraft.